Table of Contents

 Mannerist Sculptures

 In sculpture, Mannerism was seen as a shift towards a more complex and exaggerated style, characterised by elongated proportions, dynamic poses, and intricate details.
-Mannerist sculptors, with their aim to evoke strong emotional responses from their viewers, created a profound connection between art and audience.
+Mannerist sculptors, aiming to evoke strong emotional responses from their viewers, created a profound connection between art and the audience.
 They often used allegory and mythology to explore love, death, and power themes, stirring deep feelings and contemplation.
 They also experimented with new techniques, such as multiple viewpoints, complex compositions, and the incorporation of negative space, further enhancing the emotional impact of their works.

 Mannerist Architecture